 Zoog VPN as a Business

 Founded in May 2013, Zoog VPN was created by a team of “networking geeks and techies” whose IT experience stretches as far back as the 1990s during the “boom years” of the Internet.
 Hey, that’s how VyprVPN got started and look where they are!

 Their team is comprised of managers, developers, system administrators, product managers, and publishers, and the company behind Zoog VPN is continuously growing.

 Zoog VPN operates from around the world and is based out of Greece.

 Zoog VPN is a nice VPN.
-It’s relatively fast, cheap, safe, and reliable, with servers based all over the world.
-It has a very nicely designed website, and the VPN itself is easy to use, with the latest encryption methods and tunneling protocols used to protect customers.
+It’s cheap, safe, and reliable.
+The company doesn’t offer a wide range of servers all over the world.
+The VPN itself is easy to use, with the latest encryption methods and tunneling protocols used to protect customers.

 The only downsides are: firstly, no kill switch.
 This is a let-down for an otherwise stellar product – if privacy is your main concern, not having one could be downright dangerous depending on what you are using Zoog VPN for.